 On Air Now

-Lin-Manuel Miranda's directorial debut, tick, tick...
-BOOM! is a film adaption of the semi-autobiographical musical of the life of Rent composer, Jonathan Larson.
+tick, tick...
+BOOM! is a film adaption of the semi-autobiographical musical about the life of Rent composer Jonathan Larson.

 Puccini’s opera similarly tells the tale of a group of artist friends – however, it is set in 1830s Paris, and the illness that weaves its way through the story is consumption (tuberculosis).

-Jonathan Larson wrote tick, tick...
-BOOM! in 1990 originally as a solo work.
-The semi-autobiographical musical tells the story of a composer named ‘Jon’ living in New York City in the 1990s.
+The musical, now being adapted into a film, tells the story of a composer named ‘Jon’ living in New York City in the 1990s.
 Already the connections to Rent are clear.

 On the cusp of his 30th birthday, Jon is worried he has chosen the wrong career and is having to wait tables in a city diner, while he writes what he hopes will be the next great American musical.